fbpx

 To help you estimate the value of a car, many websites and car valuation platforms offer free online tools that allow you to enter your car's details, such as make, model, year, mileage and condition.
 These tools use algorithms and market data to provide you with an estimated value.
 Keep in mind, however, that while these tools can give you a rough idea, they may not consider all specific factors that could affect your car's worth.

-What can I do if my private sale car is still under finance?
+What can I do if the car is still under finance with the private seller?

 It’s still possible to get a car loan for a vehicle which has outstanding finance.
 There are two main options for what to do in this situation: